Manas (film): Reception

 The film received general positive reviews by critics.
 Vittoria Scarpa from Cineuropa write that the film "leaves you stunned – for the story it tells, for how it tells it and for the piercing performances of its actors".
 International Cinephile Society's Matthew Joseph Jenner described it as "a challenging film, but one that still manages to be captivating in spite of some of its thornier, more disconcerting material.
 It is beautifully constructed, with the cinematography in particular being a highlight".

 The film won the Critics Award for Best Brazilian Film at the 48th São Paulo International Film Festival, a Huelva Special Jury Prize and the Audience Award at the 50th Huelva Ibero-American Film Festival, and the Jury Prize at the 33rd Rio de Janeiro International Film Festival.

-The Brazilian Academy of Cinema submitted Manas as the Brazilian entry for Best Ibero-American Film at the 40th Goya Awards.
+The Brazilian Academy of Cinema submitted Manas as the Brazilian entry for Best Ibero-American Film at the 40th Goya Awards; the film was nominated.